 Getting To & Around Brussels

-Brussels’ main airport, Bruxelles-National, is located approximately 9 miles outside of the city centre.
+Brussels’ main airport, Bruxelles-National, is located approximately 9 miles outside of the city center.
 There are a variety of ways to get into the city from the airport: train, bus, or taxi.
 Trains are easy and leave every 15 to 30 minutes, with stops at the city’s three main stations where you can catch the metro.
-If coming in on the train, there are three stations; Nord, Central and Midi/Zuid.
+If coming in on the train, there are three stations; Nord, Central, and Midi/Zuid.
 Again, you can catch the metro from each station to take you elsewhere in the city.

 Getting around the city is easy with buses and a convenient and fast metro system.
 There are four metro lines that run every 3 to 10 minutes.
-Brussels also has an incredibly compact city centre with many main sights within walking distance.
+Brussels also has an incredibly compact city center with many main sights within walking distance.

 Tips for Brussels

 Be sure to validate your metro ticket in the machine before you hop on.
 Also, note that doors do not open automatically, you must press the button or pull the lever.

 If you plan on visiting some of the museums, consider purchasing a Brussels Card.
 Passes are €24 for 24 hours, €34 for 48 hours, and €40 for 72 hours.
 The pass offers free access to many of the key museums, unlimited travel on public transport, discounts at restaurants and bars, as well as a city map, museum map, and short museum guide book.
 You can purchase the pass online or at the main tourist offices.

 When dining out for lunch, many restaurants offer a fixed menu or dish of the day at cheaper prices.
 Or you can opt for a quick bite to eat by grabbing a Belgian waffle or some Belgian frites.
 Both can be purchased across the city and for just a few euros.